EricMFink/ProfessionalResponsibility/_drafts/AdvertisingQuestions.md

 	a.
 Robert may submit the written proposal.

 	b.
-Robert may submit the written proposal as long as it contains the words "advertising material” on the outside of the envelope.
+Robert may submit the written proposal as long as it contains the words "advertising material" on the outside of the envelope.

 	c.
 Robert may not submit the proposal unless he has a prior professional relationship with the FDIC.

 	d.
 Robert may not submit the proposal if pecuniary gain is a significant motivation.

 7. Joe Lemire is an attorney who is attempting to establish his practice in his hometown of Centerville.
-He believes that it would help him do so to advertise his practice as the "Centerville Legal Clinic.”
+He believes that it would help him do so to advertise his practice as the "Centerville Legal Clinic."
 Which of the following statements most accurately describes Joe's obligations under the Model Rules of Professional Conduct?

 	a.
 Joe may use the trade name if he includes a disclaimer that makes it clear that his practice is not a public legal aid agency.